TosbackCgusBridge-Bot/CGUs-versions/Usatoday/Privacy Policy.md

 The collection of information by our service providers and third-party advertising service providers is governed by their relevant privacy notices, for which we have no responsibility or liability, and are not covered by our Privacy Notice.
 If you have any questions regarding the privacy notice of one of our service providers, you should contact the service provider directly for more information.

-If you would like more information about the information collection practices of a particular third-party advertising service provider, or if you would like more information on how to opt out of a third-party advertising service provider’s information collection practices, go to www.aboutads.info, or for apps, at www.aboutads.info/appchoices.
+If you would like more information about the information collection practices of a particular third-party advertising service provider, or if you would like more information on how to opt out of a third-party advertising service providerâ€™s information collection practices, go to www.aboutads.info, or for apps, at www.aboutads.info/appchoices.

 Additionally, some of our third-party advertising service providers are members of the Network Advertising Initiative ("NAI").
 You can obtain more information about these third-party advertising service providers' information collection practices, and opt out of such practices (and at the same time opt out of the collection practices of other, or all, NAI members) by following the opt out instructions on the NAI's website at http://www.networkadvertising.org/managing/opt\_out.asp.